Find Affordable College Courses

 19 Yearly Graduations

 University of Georgia tops the list of the most popular school in the U.S. for molecular medicine majors who are seeking their master's degree.
 Each year, around 39,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-The molecular medicine program at University of Georgia awarded 19 master's degrees during the 2020-2021 school year.
-About 79% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 19 people received their master's degree in molecular medicine from UGA.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 7 Yearly Graduations

 The University of Texas Health Science Center at San Antonio is the 2nd most popular school in the nation for students seeking a master's degree in molecular medicine.
 Each year, around 3,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,232 per year, while in-state graduate students, on average, pay $3,239 per year.
-For the 2020-2021 academic year, 7 master's degrees were handed out to molecular medicine majors at UT Health San Antonio.
-Around 57% of these students were from an underrepresented racial-ethnic group, and 43% were women.
+The average in-state tuition for full-time undergraduates is $6,419 per year, while in-state graduate students, on average, pay $3,239 per year.
+During the most recent year for which we have data, 7 people received their master's degree in molecular medicine from UT Health San Antonio.
+About 50% of this group were women, and 83% were students from an underrepresented racial-ethnic group.

 #3